-The Company determined the fair value of contingent consideration during the twelve-month period ended December 31, 2017 and 2016 to reflect the change in estimate, additions, payments, transfers and the time value of money during the period.
+The Company determined the fair value of contingent consideration during the twelve-month period ended December 31, 2018 and 2017 to reflect the change in estimate, additions, payments, transfers and the time value of money during the period.

-A reconciliation of the opening balances to the closing balances of these Level 3 measurements for the year ended December 31, 2017 and 2016 is as follows (in thousands):
+A reconciliation of the opening balances to the closing balances of these Level 3 measurements for the year ended December 31, 2018 and 2017 is as follows (in thousands):

-Contingent Consideration Liabilities Related to Acquisition of Derma Sciences (See Note 4) Contingent Consideration Liability Related to Acquisition of Confluent Surgical, Inc. Location in Financial Statements
+Contingent Consideration Liabilities Related to Acquisition of Derma Sciences (See Note 4) Contingent Consideration Liability Related to Acquisition of Confluent Surgical, Inc.

 Short-term Long-term Short-term Long-term

-Balance as of January 1, 2016 \$ - \$ - \$ - \$ 21,831
+Balance as of January 1, 2017 22,036

-Change in fair value Selling, general and

-205 administrative

-Balance as of December 31, 2016 22,036

 Additions from acquisition of Derma Sciences 33,707 3,467

-Transfers from long-term to current portion 2,193 (2,193) 22,184 (22,184)
+Transfers from long-term to current

+portion 2,193 (2,193) 22,184 (22,184)

 Payments (31,346)

-Change in fair value Selling, general and
+(Gain)/Loss from change in fair value of contingent consideration Selling, general and

-(4,239) 113 294 148 administrative
+liabilities (4,239) 113 294 148 administrative

-Balance as of December 31, 2017 \$ 315 \$ 1,387 \$22,478
+Balance as of December 31, 2017 \$ 315 \$ 1,387 \$ 22,478 \$ -

+Transfers from long-term to current

+portion 1,387 (1,387) \$ - \$ -

+Payments (2,000) \$(24,000) \$ -

+Loss from change in fair value of contingent consideration Selling, general and

+liabilities 298 230 \$ 1,522 administrative

+Balance as of December 31, 2018 \$ 230

 On January 15, 2014, the Company acquired all outstanding shares of Confluent Surgical, Inc., ("Confluent Surgical").
 The purchase price includes contingent consideration.
 The potential maximum undiscounted contingent consideration of \$30.0 million consists of \$25.0 million upon obtaining certain U.S. governmental approvals and \$5.0 million upon obtaining certain European governmental approvals, both related to the completion of the transition of the Confluent Surgical business.
 The fair values of contingent consideration related to the acquisition of Confluent Surgical were estimated using a discounted cash flow model using discount rate of 2.2%.
-The Company expects to receive the U.S. and European governmental approvals and pay the related contingent consideration in 2018.
+During the first quarter of 2018, the Company received the U.S. governmental approvals and adjusted the related contingent consideration liability to \$19.0 million, which the Company paid in April 2018.
+During the third quarter of 2018, the Company received certain European governmental approvals.
+The Company paid the remaining \$5.0 million of contingent consideration in October of 2018.

 The Company assesses these assumptions on an ongoing basis as additional information affecting the assumptions is obtained.
-The contingent consideration balance was included in accrued expenses and other current liabilities and other liabilities at December 31, 2017 and in other liabilities at December 31, 2016.
+The contingent consideration balances included in the table above were included in other liabilities at December 31, 2018 and accrued expenses and other current liabilities and other liabilities at December 31, 2017, respectively.